VianneyMI/amplifai/README.md

 ## **Features**

 * Creates LLM powered extraction and structuration logic
+* Define your data structure using Pydantic models
-* Integrates LLM providers easily
+* Use any supported LLM provider
-* Provides a simple API to extract and structure data
+* Extract structured data from unstructured text with a single method call
+* Type-safe results with Pydantic validation

 ## **Requirements**